-San Ramon California – From Ranch Land to Sparkling City
+San Ramon CA – From Ranch Land to Sparkling Suburban City

 San Ramon, like most of the Tri-Valley region, had humble beginnings as a ranching and agricultural area, with rolling oak studded hills and spectacular valleys.
 Settled in the late 1700’s, but it was the gold rush that helped the village of San Ramon get established, thanks to a stage coach line that ran from the valley to Oakland.
 The first post office was established in the village, located at the intersection of Deerwood Rd and San Ramon Valley Blvd.
 In 1873, a post office was established in San Ramon.
 The Southern Pacific Railroad came to the valley in 1891, along what is now the iron horse trail.
 It remained predominantly an agricultural and ranching hub until 1966, when Interstate 680 was completed connecting San Jose with Walnut Creek, and bringing with it suburban development.